Seven heavens: Gnosticism

+Mandaeism

-In Mandaeism, a series of maṭartas, or "toll houses," are located between the World of Light (alma ḏ-nhūra) from Tibil (Earth).
+In Mandaeism, a series of maṭartas, or "toll houses", are located between the World of Light (alma ḏ-nhūra) from Tibil (Earth).
 The term maṭarta has variously been translated as "watch-station", "toll-station", "way-station", or "purgatory".
 Maṭartas are guarded by various uthras (celestial beings from the World of Light) and demons.
 In the Ginza Rabba, seven maṭartas are listed and described in Chapter 3 in Book 5 of the Right Ginza.

-However, the number of maṭartas is not always seven; Book 6 of the Right Ginza (also known as the "Book of Dinanukht") lists six, and Chapter 4 in Book 1 of the Left Ginza lists eight.
+However, the number of maṭartas is not always seven.
+Book 6 of the Right Ginza (also known as the "Book of Dinanukht") lists six.
+Chapter 4 in Book 1 of the Left Ginza lists eight.
 Alternatively, the Seven Heavens can also be seen as corresponding to the Seven Planets, who form part of the entourage of Ruha in the World of Darkness.

 Hinduism

-According to some Puranas, the Brahmanda is divided into fourteen worlds.
-Seven are upper worlds, Bhuloka (the Earth), Bhuvarloka, Svarloka, Maharloka, Janarloka, Tapoloka and Satyaloka, and seven are lower worlds, Atala, Vitala, Sutala, Talatala, Mahatala, Rasatala and Patala.
+According to all Puranas, the Brahmanda is divided into fourteen worlds known as lokas.
+Seven are upper worlds: Bhuloka (the Earth and sky), Bhuvarloka, Svargaloka, Maharloka, Janarloka, Tapaloka and Satyaloka; and seven are lower worlds: Atala, Vitala, Sutala, Talatala, Mahatala, Rasatala and Patala.

-Seven-level underworlds

-According to Jain cosmology, there are seven levels of Naraka or hell.
-These are further divided into 8,400,000 other hellish locations.

-Inanna visited the Sumerian seven-gated underworld.